department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/neutral-and-inclusive-language.md

 </div>
 </div>

 We only include job titles or staff roles when the Veteran needs to know that specific term to contact the right person at a facility.
-For example, “Call your VA facility and ask to speak to the My HealtheVet coordinator.”
+For example, “Call your VA facility and ask for the My HealtheVet coordinator.”